How to Invest in xAI Stock in 2026

 Musk described the two companies' futures as "intertwined" and said the acquisition will help them "combine the data, models, compute, distribution and talent.”

-As of September 2025, xAI reported that Grok had 64 million monthly users.
+As of September 2025, xAI reported that Grok had 64 million monthly active users.*

-By contrast, OpenAI said in October that ChatGPT had hit 800 million weekly users, and Google said in July that its Gemini app had 450 million monthly users.
+For comparison, OpenAI said in October that ChatGPT had hit 800 million weekly users, while Google reported it had crossed 650 million monthly users for its Gemini app in November.

-- Massive infrastructure investment: xAI has poured billions into its own compute network.
-Its flagship system, Colossus, is the world's largest AI-specific supercomputer, powered by more than 200,000 GPUs.
+- Data centers: xAI has spent billions building its own compute infrastructure.
+Its flagship system, Colossus, is the largest AI-specific supercomputer on earth, powered by more than 200,000 GPUs.
+A follow-up system, Colossus 2, is currently under construction.

-- Founder and strategic backing: Elon Musk's involvement continues to attract deep-pocketed investors and media attention, boosting xAI's valuation far beyond what current usage or revenue alone would justify.
+- Founder and strategic backing: Elon Musk's involvement continues to attract capital and media attention, helping xAI command a valuation that far exceeds what current usage or revenue would typically support.

 Elon Musk and OpenAI